JOEL ON HOUSING

 • People want to stay close to their families, but adult children and grandchildren can’t afford to live in San Francisco.
 With an average home price of around $1.5 million, families of most income levels are finding it increasingly difficult to buy a home here.
 We are facing a “missing middle.”

-• For today’s renters and owners who were fortunate to find housing, they have no options to relocate when they have kids and need more space.
+• Residents who were fortunate to find housing have few options to relocate when they have kids and need more space.

 • Seniors have no options to downsize when they become elderly and unable to navigate the stairs or maintain a large home.
 There is nowhere to safely age in place — such as an elevator building — without leaving their neighborhood or San Francisco entirely.